ASH Annual Meeting Press Policies

 Social media: Sharing unembargoed screen shots of presenter slides on social media during the meeting is permitted, but the post must give attribution to the study author/presenter.

-Guidance on mask wearing by film crews, reporters, and interviewees: ASH is proud of its stringent health and safety protocols and strongly prefers that any documentation of the meeting reflect the reality that participants will be masked the vast majority of the time.
+If masks are required at the annual meeting (ASH will outline the full policy on the Annual Meeting Health and Safety Protocols page) the following is guidance on mask wearing by film crews, reporters, and interviewees: ASH is proud of its stringent health and safety protocols and strongly prefers that any documentation of the meeting reflect the reality that participants will be masked the vast majority of the time.
 As a general rule, we ask that “film crews” (including reporters, photographers, and videographers who are registered as media or hired by ASH) and their subjects remain masked whenever possible/practical.
 However, in certain situations, such as on-camera interviews or brief photo ops, where masks would hinder the final product, masks may be removed briefly with the following guidance in mind.

 - Film crews should wear masks while covering events and collecting interviews, but individuals on camera may briefly remove masks while filming the segment, provided they maintain a 6-foot distance from each other and others nearby.